awsdocs/aws-dms-user-guide/doc_source/fa-resources.md

 ### Create the DMS Fleet Advisor service\-linked role<a name="fa-resources-iam-slr"></a>

 DMS Fleet Advisor uses a service\-linked role to manage Amazon CloudWatch metrics in your AWS account\.
 DMS Fleet Advisor uses this service\-linked role to publish the collected database performance metrics to CloudWatch on your behalf\.
 DMS Fleet Advisor can create this role after you create the required IAM policy\.
-For more information, see [Using service\-linked roles for DMS Fleet Advisor](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for AWS DMS](using-service-linked-roles.md)\.

 **To create an IAM policy that is required for the DMS Fleet Advisor service\-linked role**